swiftlang/swift/docs/Lexicon.md

 See `ImportPath` and the types nested inside it for more on this.

+## access pattern

+Defines how some particular storage (a property or a subscript) is accessed.
+For example, when accessing a property `let y = a.x`, the compiler could potentially use `get` accessor or the `_read` accessor.
+Similarly, for a modification like `a.x += 1`, the compiler could use `get` + `set` or it could use `_modify`.

+The access pattern can differ for call-sites which can/cannot see the underlying implementation.
+Clients which cannot see the underlying implementation are said to use the conservative access pattern.

 ## archetype

 A placeholder for a generic parameter or an associated type within a